RouteGroup CRD Semantics¶

 A list of allowed DNS host names that an incoming HTTP request should match in order to be handled by the route group.
-Hosts are optional.
+Host list is mandatory.

 Typically a Kubernetes service, but not necessarily.
 The routes generated from route groups need to have a backend, therefore at least one backend is mandatory.

 A route group can contain multiple routes.
 If the routes don’t identify the backend, then the default backends are used.
 There can be multiple default backends, e.g. to support weighted A/B testing.